| Title: | Conducts Analyses Informing Ecosystem Restoration Decisions |

 Robinson R., Hansen W., and Orth K. 1995.
 Evaluation of environmental investments procedures manual interim: Cost effectiveness and incremental cost analyses.
 IWR Report 95-R-1.
 Institute for Water Resources, U.S. Army Corps of Engineers, Alexandria, Virginia

-uses arithmetic mean to combine suitability indices into an
+HSIarimean uses an arithmetic mean to combine suitability indices into an

 x |

-A value of habitat quality from 0 to 1 ignoring NA values.
+A value of habitat quality ranging from 0 to 1 (ignoring NA values).

 US Fish and Wildlife Service.
 (1980).
 Habitat as a basis for environmental assessment.
 Ecological Services Manual, 101.